chad-basinger/react-i-ii-review/react-fundamentals.md

 Answer these on your own, then compare answers as a group

 1. What is React?
+  -Javascript library used to package all your structure, styling, and functionality together *uses component based architecture and unidirectional data flow *has it's own Virtual DOM
 2. What is create-react-app?
+  -a FB owned terminal command - works with node, that builds the very basics for a react app to work *Package that sets up a new React project*
+  *
 3. What is Component Based Architecture?
+  *The concept of encapsulating individual pieces of code to bring together into a larger project/app*

 4. What is JSX?
+  *It is the syntax that React uses (looks like HTML)* *Eventually transpiled into regular JS function calls*

 5. What is the virtual DOM?
+temporary DOM, without having us actually change the data.
+We can choose if/what to push from temporary DOM to the original DOM. speeds up the app using virtual DOM
+*Light-weight copy of the DOM, React updates the virtual DOM when any changes to a component are made, then uses the virtual DOM*
+*to decide what parts of the actual DOM to change, and ONLY updates pieces that need to be updated*

-6. What is unidirectional (one-way) data flow?
+6. What is unidirectional (one-way) data flow? data flows down, actions flow up
+*Data can only flow one way to other parts of the application(e.g. parent to child using props)*
 ### Understand

 Discuss these questions in pairs if you have a 4-person group

-7. Summarize what happens when you run `create-react-app my-app`
+7. Summarize what happens when you run `create-react-app my-app` -terminal command that builds a react package, and names it my-app
 8. Explain what this code does:

 ```jsx